 10. Pont du Gard

 The UNESCO-listed Pont du Gard in Provence reveals the legacy of Roman civilization in the region.
-A marvel of ancient engineering, this graceful arched aqueduct supplied water (over 2,000 years ago) to the nearby town of Nîmes, which is also full of classical-era monuments.
+A marvel of ancient engineering, this graceful arched aqueduct supplied water (over 2,000 years ago) to the nearby town of Nîmes, which is also full of ancient Roman monuments.

-Honfleur has long seduced artists with its picturesque old fishing harbor and typical Norman-style waterfront houses.
+A highlight of the Normandy region, Honfleur has long seduced artists with its quaint old fishing harbor and typical Norman-style waterfront houses.
 Claude Monet, Eugène Boudin, and other Impressionist painters cherished the scenery of Honfleur, depicting the port and seascape in beautiful paintings.